olwethuu/virtual_CV/README.md

 # virtual_CV
-this repository has my virtual CV
+This repository has my virtual CV.
+The virtual CV is written is HTML, CSS and JavaScript.